UCL/research-computing-with-cpp/session03/02EIGEN.md

 * Templated, so its compiled in, no link or run-time dependencies
 * Simple to use linear algebra library
 * Advise not to mix with GUI code
-* Consider static linking as using templates anyway
+* Consider static linking as using templates anyway - ease of distribution

 [EigenHome]: http://eigen.tuxfamily.org